This post may contain affiliate links (read more)

 You might also enjoy…Understanding Ebay Fees – Ebay For Beginners

-Most of my mailing supplies come from eBay.
-I buy mailing bags in bulk, as the more you purchase the cheaper they become.
+Most of my mailing supplies come from Amazon.
+I buy mailing sacks in bulk, as the more you purchase the cheaper they become.
 I last bought 1,000 which is probably a little excessive but I shared some out with family members.
 You can find the links to the products I buy below:

 If I run out of packaging and have a sale I need to dispatch, I’ll nip to a local poundshop/value shop and buy packaging from there – it’s more cost effective than going and buying packaging from the post office but I wouldn’t recommend it if you’re planning on selling a lot as it can become quite expensive.